Last updated on July 9th, 2019 at 10:54 am

 - Use appropriate schema metadata (this is mark-up language that allows site owners to provide search engines with additional information about their sites – Data about data)

 Optimising SEO for voice search isn’t the big bad monster its made out to be.
-Ultimately, I think it’s best to think of voice search as yet just another tool that’s only beneficial as long as you can predict the successes from it’s implimentation.
-As per any other tool, if its incorrectly administered and/or unecessary then the effects will be negative.
-But the flip side of that is also true, in that this tool might be the competitive edge you have been seaching for!!!
+Ultimately, I think it’s best to think of voice search as yet just another tool that’s only beneficial as long as you can predict the successes from it’s implementation.
+As per any other tool, if its incorrectly administered and/or unnecessary then the effects will be negative.
+But the flip side of that is also true, in that this tool might be the competitive edge you have been searching for!!!